dzarate999/portfolio/README.md

 Align forms with headers

 Mobile menu collapses on page click
+--Menu now collapses when you click a page, but it doesn't collapse when you click off the menu.
+The fix was to change Link tags to Nav.Link tags, and pass the Link tag through the "as" prop.
+You also needed to assign an event key to each.

 Replace fav icon
 --Fav icon replaced and adjused json file